ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Architecture.md

 - waves: [WW3](https://github.com/access-nri/WW3) active model or DWAV prescribed data model or nothing (stub)
 - atmosphere: DATM prescribed data model from [CDEPS](https://github.com/access-nri/access3-share/tree/main/CDEPS)
 - runoff: DROF prescribed data model from [CDEPS](https://github.com/access-nri/access3-share/tree/main/CDEPS)

+!!! tip
+To determine the exact source code used in the model components in a configuration,
+1. find the access-om3 module version in `config.yaml` ([e.g. here](https://github.com/ACCESS-NRI/access-om3-configs/blob/release-MC_25km_jra_iaf-1.0-beta/config.yaml#L22))
+2. click the corresponding link in the [ACCESS-NRI Model Release Database](https://reporting.access-nri-store.cloud.edu.au/release-provenance/releases)
+3. click the grey GitHub logo for the component of interest
+4. click the tag icon to view the source code (note, however, that GitHub searches are restricted to the latest commit on the main branch)

 The default deployment [contains two builds](https://github.com/search?q=repo%3AACCESS-NRI%2FACCESS-OM3%20configurations%3D&type=code), the `access-OM3-MOM6-CICE6` executable contains the active ocean and sea ice model and no waves, and the `access-OM3-MOM6-CICE6-WW3` executable contains the active ocean, seaice and wave models.
 Other combinations of prescribed and active model components are possible but not probided by default.